shadowed1/ChromeOS_PowerControl/README.md

 # **ChromeOS Battery Control - created for ChromeOS 136+**

-## Adjust the Chromebook's battery charging limit on any device instead of relying on Adaptive Charging or Enterprise Group Policies.
+## Adjust the Chromebook's battery charging limit instead of relying on Adaptive Charging or Enterprise Group Policies.

 ### How to Install - paste the below command in a Crosh Shell: